 Due to the amount of different technologies willing to use this new spectrum band, it is required to define a new standard able to coordinate the operation of the multiple technologies so the interference between them and with licensed users is minimized.
 This role has been assumed by the IEEE 802.19 (Wireless Coexistence) and IEEE 802.19.1 (Wireless Coexistence in the TV White Space) for the TV band.
-Figure 3 presents the reference model of this standard as defined in the IEEE 802.19.1 System Design Document [7].
+Fig. 3 presents the reference model of this standard as defined in the IEEE 802.19.1 System Design Document [7].
 The IEEE 802.19.1 scope encompasses the following entities:

 - Coexistence Manager (CM): This entity is the brain of the system, its main functionality corresponds to the coexistence decision making.
-Once the corresponding coexistence configuration is decided, the CM issues the appropriate commands through the Coexistence Enabler (CE) to the TVBDs (TV Band Device) which will be reconfigured accordingly.
+Once the corresponding coexistence configuration is decided, the CM issues the appropriate commands through the Coexistence Enabler (CE) to the TVBDs (TV Band Devices) which will be reconfigured accordingly.
 The CM uses three interfaces to communicate with the rest of 802.19.1 entities.
 Interface B1 connects to the CE while interface B3 connects to other CMs.
 Interface B2 enables the communication with the Coexistence Discovery and Information Server (CDIS) entity.
 The CM also connects to two external entities, the TVWS database, which stores the information regarding free channels in the specific geographical area and the Operator Management Entity, which allows the operator to influence the decisions taken by the CM. - Coexistence Enabler (CE): The main task of this entity is to translate reconfiguration requests/command and control information issued by the CM to technology dependent primitives which are then sent to the specific TVBD.
 It is also in charge of requesting and obtaining information pertinent to coexistence from the TVBD.
-The CE communicates through two interfaces: Interface A is the interface connecting to specific TVBDs while the Interface B1 is defined for communication with the CM.
+The CE communicates through two interfaces: Interface A is the interface connecting to specific TVBDs while the Interface B1 is defined for communication with the CM. - Coexistence Discovery and Information Server (CDIS): This entity collects and aggregates information regarding coexistence, it also serves as a support point for the discovery of CMs.